cap-tee/cheri-docs/morello-getting-started.md

 ## Bare Metal on Morello
 ### Bare Metal Overview
-In order to run bare metal code (code starting at EL3 without the trusted firmware) on the Morello Platform, a small modification is needed to the SCP source code, and then re-built.
+In order to run bare metal code (code starting at EL3 without the trusted firmware) on the Morello Platform (version 0.11_9), a small modification is needed to the SCP source code, and then re-built.
 The Yocto bitbake recipe installed with android is a convienient method to re-build the firmware as it is already set up with the correct build options for the FVP Morello Platform.
 Alternatively, the necessary files can be cloned from the [morello-baremetal-examples](https://github.com/cap-tee/morello-baremetal-examples) repository for convenience.
 ### Bare Metal Getting Started
 This section is a gentle introduction to get you setup for bare metal coding on Morello.
 1. [Bare metal build options.](./morello/BareMetalOnMorello/BuildOptions/BuildOptions.md)